-- 1. All Level 1 authorities shall establish well defined protest, appeal, and disciplinary hearing procedures within their own organizations.
-Such procedures shall be published and available to their membership prior to the start of the competition and must be consistent with ASA and USSF procedures. - 2.
-A protest, appeal, allegation of misconduct or grievance shall be filed in writing and include: - A. The appropriate filing fee (if required). - B. The nature and specifics of the complaint. - C. A listing of rules or procedures that have been violated. - D. A statement of desired result. - E. All supporting documentation. - F. All witness statements and a list of witnesses expected to testify at the hearing with a summary of their expected testimony. - G. Shall be submitted within 15 days of an incident involving an allegation of referee assault, non---referee assault, referee physical abuse, referee verbal abuse.
+- A. All Level 1 authorities shall establish well defined protest, appeal, and disciplinary hearing procedures within their own organizations.
+Such procedures shall be published and available to their membership prior to the start of the competition and must be consistent with ASA and US Soccer procedures. - B. A protest, appeal, allegation of misconduct or grievance shall be filed in writing and include: - 1) The appropriate filing fee (if required). - 2) The nature and specifics of the complaint. - 3) A listing of rules or procedures that have been violated. - 4) A statement of desired result. - 5) All supporting documentation. - 6) All witness statements and a list of witnesses expected to testify at the hearing with a summary of their expected testimony. - 7) Shall be submitted within 15 (fifteen) days of an incident involving an allegation of referee assault, non-referee assault, referee physical abuse, referee verbal abuse.
 All other complaints/allegations of misconduct must be reported within thirty (30) days of the incident or discovery of the misconduct unless other deadlines have been established.

-3. Filing shall be as follows:
+C. Filing shall be as follows:

-A. The original document of the protest, appeal, allegation of misconduct or grievance, along with all supporting documents, shall be forwarded to the ASA State Office by mail or delivered in person.

-B. In the case of an appeal, the appeal must be placed in the mail and postmarked within ten (10) business days (Monday through Friday) of the receipt by the appellant of the decision being appealed unless the rules of the competition state otherwise.

-C. In the appeal of a lower-level decision, one (1) complete copy of the appeal shall be sent to the chairman of the lower-level hearing board by the appellant.
-This shall serve notice of the appeal and offer the lower-level authority the opportunity to respond in writing to the appeal board if such a response is felt necessary.

-Upon receipt of the appeal, the lower-level board shall submit a copy of the official documents, all evidence, and any additional documents reviewed to the higher level appeal board.
-This should be done within ten (10) days of receipt notification whether by telephone or in writing.

-4. Filing Fees and Numbers of Copies Required:

-- A. LEVEL 1 & LEVEL 2: The filing fee is established by each convening authority of the levels and shall be non---refundable.
-Number of copies as published by the appropriate authority.

-- B. LEVEL 2 (ASA Level Only) & LEVEL 3:
+- 4) The original document of the protest, appeal, allegation of misconduct or grievance, along with all supporting documents, shall be forwarded to the ASA office by mail or e-mail.
+The submission must include the name of the person submitting the allegation and their title within the member's organization (e.g., coach, manager, board president, etc.) - 5) In the case of an appeal, the appeal must be e-mailed within ten (10) business days (Monday through Friday, excluding legal holidays) of the receipt by the appellant of the decision being appealed unless the rules of the competition state otherwise. - 6) In the appeal of a lower-level decision, one (1) complete copy of the appeal shall be sent to the chairman of the lower-level hearing board by the appellant.
+This shall serve notice of the appeal and offer the lower-level authority the opportunity to respond in writing to the appeal board if such a response is felt necessary. - 7) Upon receipt of the appeal, the lower-level board shall submit a copy of the official documents, all evidence, and any additional documents reviewed to the higher-level appeal board.
+This should be done within ten (10) days of receipt notification whether by telephone or in writing. - D. Filing Fees and Numbers of Copies Required - LEVEL 1 & LEVEL 2: The filing fee is established by each convening authority of the levels and shall be non-refundable.
+Number of copies as published by the appropriate authority. - 2) LEVEL 2 (ASA Level Only) & LEVEL 3:

-- (1) Protest \$100 non---refundable
+- (a) Protest \$100 non-refundable

-- (2) Appeal \$100 non---refundable
+- (b) Appeal \$100 non-refundable

-- (3) Allegation of Misconduct \$100
+- (c) Allegation of Misconduct \$100

-- (4) Grievance \$100
+- (d) Grievance \$100

-- (5) There should be five (5) copies of all documents.
+- (e) There should be five (5) copies of all documents.

-- C. LEVEL 4: The filing fee is established by USSF.
-(It is currently \$300).
+- 3) LEVEL 4: The filing fee is established by US Soccer.
+Reference US Soccer Bylaw 704 for the amount.
+Copies are distributed as follows:

-- (1) Copies: One (1) copy to USSF
+- (a) One (1) copy to US Soccer

-- One (1) copy to ASA State Office
+- (b) One (1) copy to ASA State Office

-- One (1) copy to Protest, Appeals & Grievance Committee
+- (c) One (1) copy to Protest, Appeals & Grievance Committee

-SECTION SIX: PRE---HEARING PROCEDURES
+SECTION SIX: PRE-HEARING PROCEDURES